PraveenGPTrueReach/safe-lanes-docs/L3-Functional Requirements Specification for Front-End.md

 ---

-### 7\.
-Summary & Future Considerations
+### 7. Summary & Future Considerations

-This front-end is designed for moderate scale (\~30 vessel users, up to \~100 office users).
+This front-end is designed for moderate scale (~30 vessel users, up to ~100 office users).
 It prioritizes clarity and offline viability over advanced offline caching or multi-day data entry forms.
-Once the hosting “Sail App” is officially upgraded to Angular 18.2.0, the fallback wrapper approach is removed, simplifying module federation integration.
+Once the hosting "Sail App" is officially upgraded to Angular 18.2.0, the fallback wrapper approach is removed, simplifying module federation integration.
 If support for advanced offline file attachments or multi-day bulk editing is requested in the future, the code can be extended.
 For now, the FE meets the documented user flows,, and day-level data entry.

 #### 7.1 Accessibility

-Given the system’s usage scenarios, the FE should adhere to basic accessibility guidelines (e.g., WCAG 2.1 AA) as much as feasible for the current scale.
+Given the system's usage scenarios, the FE should adhere to basic accessibility guidelines (e.g., WCAG 2.1 AA) as much as feasible for the current scale.
 Additional accessibility enhancements can be introduced later without overcomplicating the initial scope.

 #### 7.2 Alignment with L1-HLD